BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 * very high duplication across all species, completeness is ok

 ### **Checking Coverage is as Expected**
 * Check the coverage in hifiasm output matches that in the jellyfish estimation.
-This has been checked for meigenii_4, dalmanni_7
+  - This is true for meigenii_4, dalmanni_7
-* Issue with meigenii_5:  peak_hom: 23; peak_het: -1 similar issue with dalmanni_6.
+* Issue with meigenii_5 and dalmanni_6:  "peak_hom: 23; peak_het: -1"
   - this is a solvable issue, [see this thread](https://github.com/chhylp123/hifiasm/issues/245)
-* dalmanni_6 reads also somehow became corrupted, re-coppied.
+  - Potentially caused by the sample being highly heterozygous.
+Hifiasm only identifies one peak peak (the het peak) and misidentifies it as the hom peak.
+For meigenii_5, it should be "peak_het: 23, peak_hom: 46"
+  - This is not consistent with est coverage (total read length/est genome size).
+However I don't trust the jellyfish est genome sizes
+ * Can fix the -1 hom peak issue two ways:
+   - 1: by specifying haploid genome size: -hg-size 0.4g. hg size from jellyfish of dalmanni estimations? probably the latter as theres still contamination and dups in there.
+   - 2: setting -D 10 (default is -D 5)

+**Log**
+ * Ran hifiasm.sh with -D 10, did not solve the issue
+ * Trying with predicted size 0.476g (jellyfish predicted size), not sure if I trust this, could go with the current dalmanni ref size instead (0.383g).

 # Cleaning Assemblies
 * Remove contamination using blobtoolkit, then remove duplicated haplotigs using purge_dups